dgny01/system-notes.md/technical-words/readme.md

 Low CPU doesn't mean the server has spare application capacity.
 Storage demand exceeds its IOPS capacity, so I would investigate I/O saturation and tasks blocked on I/O. That could also explain the high load average despite low CPU utilization.

+A successful write() does not necessarily mean the data has reached persistent storage.
+Without an explicit durability guarantee such as fsync(), a crash may cause recently written data to be lost.